vfarcic/books-ms/article.md

 Microservices Development with Scala, Spray, MongoDB, Docker and Ansible
 ========================================================================

 This article tries to provide one possible approach to building microservices.
 In this particular case we'll use [Scala](http://www.scala-lang.org/) as programming language.
-API will be RESTful JSON provided by [Spray](http://spray.io/).
+API will be RESTful JSON provided by [Spray](http://spray.io/) and [AKKA](http://akka.io/).
 [MongoDB](http://www.mongodb.org/) will be used as database.
 Once everything is done we'll pack it all into a Docker container.
 [Vagrant](https://www.vagrantup.com/) with [Ansible](http://www.ansible.com/home) will take care of our environment and configuration management needs.

  We'll do the books service.
 It should be able to do following: